Sukumar Azhikode

 Koloth Thattarath Sukumaran, popularly known as Sukumar Azhikode (26 May 1926 – 24 January 2012) was an Indian academic, orator, critic and writer of Malayalam literature, known for his contributions to Malayalam language and insights on Indian philosophy.
-He was a scholar in Sanskrit, Malayalam, and English languages and his work, Tatvamasi, published in 1984, is a notable work for its detailed interpretation of Indian philosophy, Vedas and Upanishads.
+He was a scholar in Sanskrit, Malayalam, and English languages and his work, Tatvamasi, published in 1984, is a notable for its detailed interpretation of Indian philosophy, Vedas and Upanishads.
 He was a recipient of several honours including Sahitya Akademi Award, Kerala Sahithya Akademi Award, Vayalar Award, Vallathol Award and Ezhuthachan Puraskaram, the highest literary award of the Government of Kerala.
 The Government of India awarded him the fourth highest civilian honour of the Padma Shri in 2007, which he refused citing the award was a discrimination.

 Biography

 Sukumar Azhikode was born on 12 May 1926, at Azhikode, a coastal village in the Kannur district of the south Indian state of Kerala, to Vidwan Panankavil Damodharan, a teacher, and his wife, Koloth Thattarathu Madhaviyamma, as the fourth of their six children.
 His early schooling was at Azhikode South Elementary School, and he passed the intermediate examination from Rajas High School Chirakkal in 1941 before studying ayurveda at Kottakkal Arya Vaidya Patasala for one year.
 Subsequently, he joined St. Aloysius College, Mangalore, from where he graduated in commerce in 1943.

 Azhikode started his career as a clerk at the Kannur branch of Indian Overseas Bank but soon quit the job to pursue a teaching career for which he completed the teachers' training course from Government College of Teacher Education, Kozhikode (GCTE) and joined his alma mater, Rajas High School, Chirakkal, as a teacher in 1948.
 While serving as a teacher, he continued his studies through distance education and earned master's degrees in Sanskrit and Malayalam languages.
 He followed it up with a bachelor's degree in education from GCTE in 1952.
 During the next three and a half decades, he worked at various institutions, starting with St. Joseph's College, Devagiri, and St. Aloysius College, Mangalore, as a lecturer, as the principal at SNM Training College, Moothakunnam, before joining the University of Calicut as the founder head and professor of the department of Malayalam.
 In between, he secured a PhD in Malayalam literature in 1981 for his thesis, Western Influence in Malayalam Literary Criticism.
 Later, he served as the pro vice chancellor and acting vice chancellor of the university.